The stellar population of Sco OB2 revealed by Gaia DR2 data: Three-dimensional structure

 In panels~$c,d$ of the same figure, the densest regions at $Z \sim 50$ correspond to USC.
 The densest cluster at $Z<0$ is IC~2602, while UCL-1 and LCC-1 lie at $Z \sim +15$ and $\sim 0$, respectively.

-As the results from the previous section indicate, the compact and diffuse Sco~OB2 population show substantial differences between them, and we have therefore studied their 3-d distributions separately.
-This is done in Fig.~\ref{xyz-diffuse-compact}, where panels in the left column show the compact groups and those on the right column the diffuse groups.
+As the results from the previous section indicate, the compact and diffuse Sco~OB2 population show { both similarities and differences among them}, and we have therefore studied their 3-d distributions separately.
+This is done in Fig.~\ref{xyz-diffuse-compact}, where panels in the left column show the compact groups and those on the right column the diffuse groups ({ VT-selected} PMS only).
 These density plots are unsmoothed to show even individual stars.
-Several interesting observations may be made from these plots: first, we recall that group~1 is basically the cluster IC~2602.
-The group definition used only placement in the PM plane and in the PMS locus of the CAMD, without any constraint on sky positions.
-Despite that, Fig.~\ref{xyz-diffuse-compact} shows that members of group~1 are not found other that in the immediate vicinity of IC~2602, that is, it is not contaminated by field stars spread all over Sco~OB2.
-The halo around IC~2602 is therefore composed of genuine dynamical members of the cluster, and we see from the figure that it measures up to $\sim 40$~pc in diameter, a size never suspected for that cluster, which reinforces our arguments above on cluster evaporation.
-Next, groups~2 and~3 were selected as two closely-related dynamical components of UCL-1 (Fig.~\ref{pm-groups}), and Fig.~\ref{xyz-diffuse-compact} here shows that they lie at slightly different average distances from us, group~2 being more distant.
-Therefore, the dynamical substructures of UCL-1 correspond to spatial substructures as well, which might deserve a further, dedicated study.
-Then, groups~4 to~7 appear to be collectively as dynamical substructures of the highly complex stellar distribution in USC, plus some minor condensations in Lupus: for this reason, the USC region will be examined in some detail in a subsequent section.
+Several interesting observations may be made from these plots. { The IC~2602 population was selected on the basis of (loose) spatial and PM constraints, with no selection of parallax; yet, Fig.~\ref{xyz-diffuse-compact} shows that there are at most a handful of stars in the IC~2602 group along its line of sight at random parallax values.
+Therefore, the number of contaminants in that sample (as far as the PMS stars are concerned) is very small. } The halo around IC~2602 is therefore composed of genuine dynamical members of the cluster, and we see from the figure that it measures up to $\sim 40$~pc in diameter, a size never suspected for that cluster, which reinforces our arguments above on cluster evaporation.
+Next, { UCL-1 is much more distant than IC~2602, and although it appears more compact on the sky it has a comparable physical size from Fig.~\ref{xyz-diffuse-compact}.
+Its small satellite lies at the same distance.
+Again, there are virtually no contaminant field stars all along the line of sight, despite no parallax-based selection was applied in the cluster definition.
+This is true of all other compact populations as well.
+The USC-near and -far groups were selected on the basis of their different kinematics and average parallaxes, but as noted above are not very different in terms of their spatial distribution.
+The two groups are largely overlapping in physical space, a puzzling result which will deserve a more detailed study (possibly including spectroscopic measurements, on a larger scale than made by e.g.\ Rigliaco \e 2016). }